DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 105: "I have a finger.... and a thumb..... that I need to blend." -DeviCat (18-Aug-22)
 * 106: "yeah not bad.
 Looks like a corn dog with arms and legs right now, but eventually it will be a lovely butterfly!" -AuroraLee1013: (20-Aug-22)
 * 107: "Very Halloweenie" -DeviCat (22-Aug-22)
+* 108: "my snowcat lives on my twitch hat and is very happy with it's candycat pin sisters" -Ironmania2003: (27-Aug-22)
+* 109: "Catvideos, I was studying your dress for fabric reference!" -DeviCat (27-Aug-22)

 There may be quotes newer than these that have yet to be collected.